CarlosEduardoAlfonso/Architecture/README.md

 # Architecture
-A bunch of project to describe architectural Samples,
+A bunch of projects to describe architectural petterns